Today's Path — a daily roadmap

 | Founder reachable | asadtechlead@gmail.com | Support form | Support form |

-We don't believe Pakistani parents should pay $9.99/month for a preschool app.
+We don't believe parents should pay $15/month for a preschool app.
 The free version is genuinely free.
-The optional Bonus Pack is a one-time $1.99 (PKR 199 in Pakistan) that removes ads forever and unlocks 13 more modules.
+The Bonus Pack removes ads and unlocks 13 more modules: $2/month if you prefer flexibility, or $20 once — yours forever.
+In Pakistan, buy in-app with Play regional PKR pricing (carrier billing works, no card needed).

 All 19 core modules.
 Non-personalised ads, ~once every few minutes.
 Never on app launch.